Velankanni Matriculation And Higher Secondary School

-The Velankanni Matriculation And Higher Secondary School at Ashok Nagar is one of the school campuses of the St. Joseph's Educational Society.
+The Velankanni Matriculation And Higher Secondary School in Ashok Nagar, Chennai, Tamil Nadu is one of the school campuses of the St. Joseph's Educational Society.
 The Velankanni Matriculation Higher Secondary Schools have facilities to educate students from Pre-KG to Standard 12.

 History

 The school was founded in 1975 by SRI.S.Santhanamuthu.
 The St. Joseph Educational Society now has four institutions in Chennai (Madras).